Dominated Splittings for Flows with singularities: Statements of the results

 The main result of this paper is the following.

 \begin{maintheorem} Let $\Lambda$ be a compact invariant set of $X$ such that every singularity in this set is hyperbolic.
-Suppose that there exists an invariant splitting of the tangent bundle of $\Lambda$, $T_{\Lambda}M = E \oplus F$, with angle bounded away from zero, where $E$ is uniformly contracted, $F$ is sectionally expanding and for some constants $C,\lambda > 0$ we have
+Suppose that there exists a continuous $DX_t$-invariant splitting of the tangent bundle of $\Lambda$, $T_{\Lambda}M = E \oplus F$, where $E$ is uniformly contracted, $F$ is sectionally expanding and for some constants $C,\lambda > 0$ we have

 Then $T_{\Lambda}M = E \oplus F$ is a dominated splitting. \end{maintheorem}